Zoom on the Predator 9000

 Power & Run Time

 With a fuel capacity of 8 gallons, the 9000 may run for around 13 hours at 50% load with a full tank (fuel consumption around 0.62 GPH).

 The control panel features the upcoming 6 AC outlets:

 In addition, it provides 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle with which charging your batteries is made easy.

-This Predator generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
-Besides, as the 9000 holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+While this Predator generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.
+Besides, due to the featured twist-lock L14-30R receptacle, the 9000 is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.